jaedsongms/Website/_pages/publications.md

   * PhD Thesis: Yesterday Competitors, Today Partners: Political Determinantes of the Diffusion of Inter-municipal Cooperation in Brazilian Federalism (2005-2019).
 Under supervision of professor [Eduardo José Grin](https://eppg.fgv.br/en/corpo_docente/eduardo-jose-grin).

-  * Paper: Digital Government for whom?
-Profile and challenges for non-users in the Brazilian context.
+  * Paper: Digital Government for Whom?
+Profile and Challenges for Non-users in Brazilian context.
 With Mota FPB.

   * Paper: The expansion of municipal e-services in COVID-19 pandemic: an exploratory analysis.
 With Mota FPB.

-  * Paper: Bureaucracy, Political Appointments and Patronage: an brief overview.
+  * Paper: Bureaucracy, Political Appointments and Patronage: An Brief Overview.

   * Paper: Transparency at local Level: Vertical Diffusion and Institutionalization of Municipal Freedom of Informations Laws in Brazilian Federalism.
 With Barreto RTS.